zer0k-z/kztv/README.md

 - There is no chat log in demos.
 This is caused by GOKZ not sending messages to chat.
 A [pull request](https://bitbucket.org/kztimerglobalteam/gokz/pull-requests/179) to GOKZ has been made to address the problem.

 ## Todo
-- Saving with post-run menu includes the starting tick of the run
 - Add a way to manage demos
 - FTP upload demos upon requests